i5hi/helpers/vault_101.md

 ### Login

-Login to vault using the root token.
+Login to vault using the Root Token.

 ```
 $ vault login